Safe and Successful Home Canning

 - Use only high-quality foods at their proper maturity, free from diseases and bruises.

-- Use the hot-pack method, especially for acid foods to be processed in a boiling-water canner.
+- Use the hot-pack method, especially for acid foods that will be processed in a boiling-water or steam canner.

 - Prevent darkening of fruits by holding them in an ascorbic acid (vitamin C) solution.

-- Tighten screw bands securely, but not as tightly as possible.
+- Lightly tighten screw bands using fingertips only, but not as tightly as possible.
 Process and cool jars.

 - Can no more food than you will use within a year.